 * If you are interested in the military, begin talking with recruiters.

-* Begin checking Mrs. Archer’s counselor webpage to familiarize yourself with scholarship and college opportunities.
+* Begin checking Mrs. Jordan’s counselor webpage to familiarize yourself with scholarship and college opportunities.
+Mrs. Jordan also maintains a MHS Twitter account specifically for seniors.
+Find it at @MeekCounseling.

 * Take the ACT test in October and December.
 These will be the final two test dates that scores will be accepted for acceptance and scholarship purposes.
 (If you plan to attend a four-year university such as UAB, UNA, Auburn, or UofA, you should have achieved your final score during the June test date as the October test date may be too late to be considered for scholarships.)